transcriptionpro/wuc-new/_altcoins/bitcoin-cash.md

 ---
-title:
+title: What is Bitcoin Cash?
+Bitcoin Cash is a fork of Bitcoin that activated on 1 August 2017.
 description:
-author: Trace Mayer, J.D.
+author: WeUseCoins
-authorurl: /trace-mayer-bitcoin-expert/
+authorurl: /
 published: true
 permalink: /what-is-bitcoin-cash/
 toc: